|Alma Mater:||Charleston Southern|

 Accolades rained down on the club as he mentored the league’s Player of the Year (Madi Buck), Sixth Person of the Year (Emily Evers) and Newcomer of the Year (Kelsey Knox) along with a Big Sky Second Team accolade for Mia Loyd.
 Buck was also the school’s first Women’s Basketball Coaches Association (WBCA) All-Region player and was an honorable mention All-America selection after a standout senior season.

 His first season (11-18 overall) was highlighted by several monumental wins as well.
 The team entered its first season in the Big Sky Conference and promptly knocked off preseason favorite Idaho State on Jan.
 3 for its first league win.
 A non-conference triumph over arch-rival North Dakota State provided the first victory in Brewster’s regime, a Nov.
 30 win that helped UND retain bragging rights in the first game of the series since 2004.
-Nearly a month later, North Dakota defeated WNIT runner-up Utah 62-56 for the school’s first-ever win over a power-6 conference (PAC-12).
-Junior Megan Lauck poured in 29 points after halftime en route to a career-high 36 points in the season finale at Southern Utah, an effort that helped UND erase a 21-point second-half deficit.
+Nearly a month later, North Dakota defeated WNIT runner-up Utah 62-56 for the school’s first win over a power-5 conference (PAC-12) since joining Division I. Junior Megan Lauck poured in 29 points after halftime en route to a career-high 36 points in the season finale at Southern Utah, an effort that helped UND erase a 21-point second-half deficit.

 Junior Madi Buck led the 2012-13 team in scoring (10.7 ppg) and rebounding (7.7 rpg) and was named to an All-Big Sky Conference honorable mention.
 Buck was one of two North Dakota players to garner league player of the week accolades, joining sophomore Emily Evers.